aiWORKOUTgenerator/member-copilot-vite-mock/src/services/ai/external/README.md

 This guide explains how to integrate and use the external AI services with your existing AI service layer.
 The integration provides enhanced workout generation, recommendations, and user analysis using OpenAI's API.

+**🎯 NEW: Feature-First Architecture** - The service now includes self-contained features like QuickWorkoutSetup that provide complete workflows with intelligent duration optimization, context-aware prompts, and advanced response processing.

 ## 🚀 Quick Start

 ### 1. Environment Setup